Click on the image above to download a pdf

 The key point is that a fragment is not a microplastic if it is biodegradable and therefore not persistent.

-At page 13 “Microplastics are extremely persistent in the environment, are difficult to remove once they are there.
+At page 13 “Microplastics are extremely persistent in the environment, and are difficult to remove once they are there.”

-It is also important not to confuse oxo-degradation and oxo-biodegradation.
+It is also important not to confuse d2w with oxo-degradable plastic.
 “Oxo-degradation” is defined by CEN (the European Standards authority) in TR15351 as “degradation resulting from oxidative cleavage of macromolecules.”
-This describes ordinary PE and PP (which does not contain an intentionally added prodegradant catalyst).
+This describes ordinary PE and PP (which does not contain an intentionally-added prodegradant catalyst).
 It will abiotically degrade by oxidation in the open environment and create microplastics but does not become biodegradable except over a very long period of time, because its molecular weight is too high.
 Nobody puts a prodegradant additive into a polymer and markets it as “oxo-degradable.”

 INDEPENDENT VERIFICATION